 Since 2011, non-state violent conflicts outnumber incidents of state-based violence.
 Since 2016, there has been a further uptick.

-Non-state violent conflicts include the use of armed force between two organised groups, neither of which is the government of a state, which results in at least 25 battle deaths per year.
+Non-state violent conflicts include the use of armed force between two organised groups.
+Neither are the government of a state, which results in at least 25 battle deaths per year.

 The African continent has also been characterised by substantial non-state violence related to non-state actors, with the Central African Republic reporting the second highest number of fatalities.
 Violence fuelled by religious sectarianism has killed thousands and displaced even more.